Hope you found delight in the detour!

 Anything can be declared the Particularity; below one of the Matryoshka dolls is selected at random.

 Theoretically speaking, the number of dolls to the left (think inside) of the designee is unlimited.
 Each doll gets smaller than the one before it.
 Also, the number of dolls to her right (think outside) are unlimited, each one getting larger than the one before it.

 In an ongoing progression, the selected Particularity is midway between an infinity of smaller and smaller Parts and an infinity of larger and larger wholes.
 The inversion from inner to outer takes place at the central unit, as the Particularity is singled-out.

 - What are the numerical values that represent internal Parts and approach the infinitesimal (too small to count, imperceptible) at the left-most edge?

-- And what are the numerical values that represent external Participation and approach infinity (too big to count, innumerable) at the right-most edge?
+- And what are the numerical values that represent external Participation and approach infinity (there is no final number, we can always add another “1”) at the right-most edge?